 The accounting policies of the reportable segments are the same as the Group's accounting policies described in Note 2.
-Segment profit/(loss) represents the profit/(loss) earned by each segment without allocation of central administrative and corporate expenses, unallocated other revenue and other net income/(loss), finance costs and share of (loss)/profit of a joint venture.
+Segment (loss)/profit represents the (loss)/profit earned by each segment without allocation of central administrative and corporate expenses, unallocated other revenue and other net (loss)/income, finance costs and share of loss of a joint venture.
 This is the measure reported to the CODM, for the purposes of resources allocation and performance assessment.
 Inter-segment sales are priced with reference to prices charged to external parties for similar orders.